linode/docs/docs/guides/development/frameworks/appsmith/deploy-appsmith-docker/index.md

 ### Downloading Appsmith

-Once you have Docker and Docker Compose installed, you need to download the Docker Compose file for Appsmith, and do so into the directory you plan to run Appsmith from.
+Once you have Docker and Docker Compose installed, you need to download the Docker Compose file for Appsmith.
+This file should, additionally, be downloaded into the directory you plan to run Appsmith from.

 This series of commands creates a directory for Appsmith, moves into that directory, and downloads the Docker Compose file for Appsmith.
 Here, the Appsmith directory is created as a subdirectory of the current user's home directory.
 Vary this as fits your needs: